SmingHub/Sming/Sming/Arch/Rp2040/README.rst

    It is also necessary to compile images at different addresses as there is no windowed XIP (eXecute In Place) capability.
    See :library:`FlashIP` library for a basic method of OTA.

-This support requires the following:
+Multi-boot support requires the following:

-- A valid RP2350 binary partition table located in the first flash sector
+- A valid RP2350 binary partition table located in the first flash sector.
-- Support within the :component:`Storage` Component to use the new format.
 See :ref:`binary_partition_table`.
 - Build system support to generate the binary image
 - RP2350 support in the :library:`OTA` library.